galeree/hiveserde-schemavalidation/README.md

 # Hive serde schema validation
-Hive serde for checking data type and showing error if data type is not correct instead of convert it to NULL which is a default behavior of hive.
+Hive serde for checking data type and display error if data type is not correct.
+Instead of convert it to NULL which is a default behavior of hive.

 ## Usage
 By default a field delimeter is set to tab but can it can be specified using separatorChar property.